Rêve (singer): Career

-In 2023, she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+She released her third and fourth singles, "Big Boom" and "Contemporary Love" the following year, and on 21 July 2023, she announced that her album, "Saturn Return", would be released.
+It is currently slated for an 13 October 2023 release date.
+Elsewhere, she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.

+In 2023, Rêve appeared as herself in the second season of Crave comedy series Shoresy.
+She also appeared as a guest judge on the fourth season of Canada's Drag Race.

 Influences

 In an interview with MTV UK, Rêve said: "They are ever-changing, but my 'staple' musical influences are Kaytranada, Robyn, Rufus du Sol, Madonna and SG Lewis."